 Use your internal communication and employee surveys, whether you use an app or a web-based platform, to ensure all your employees are given a voice.

 Tip 4: Organize games and challenges

-Tip 6: Collect feedback from people on the floor
+Tip 6: Collect feedback

 It may sound a bit like a cliché, but to measure is to know.
 As soon as the doors of your company can open again, it is essential to collect feedback from your frontline employees.
-After all, they have the most contact with your customer and can indicate at an early stage what is going well and what is not.
+After all, they have the most contact with your customers and can indicate at an early stage what is going well and what is not.

-Improve your internal communication with Oneteam
+Improve your frontline employee communication with Oneteam

 Oneteam helps organizations to improve their internal communication.
 The all-in-one employee app includes a module for internal communication that streamlines your messaging with one easy-to-use app.